.png)

 Consequences of not filing

 Missing your Vermont deadline creates immediate problems that grow worse over time.
-Vermont doesn't offer grace periods, and penalties start the day after your deadline.
+While Vermont doesn't offer grace periods for late fees, administrative dissolution doesn't happen overnight—the state follows statutory notice procedures before taking that step.

 Once your report becomes delinquent, you will incur a $25 late fee and lose your good standing with the Secretary of State.
 This means you can't get a Certificate of Good Standing for loans, licenses, or expansion projects.
 Your business becomes second-class in the state's eyes.

-Let it drag on, and Vermont escalates quickly.
-The Secretary of State can administratively dissolve your company or revoke your authority to do business under Vermont's dissolution statute.
-You'll lose exclusive rights to your business name, making it available for others to claim.
+Let it drag on, and Vermont escalates.
+After providing required statutory notice, the Secretary of State can administratively dissolve your company or revoke your authority to do business.
+Your business name may eventually become available for others to claim, though Vermont retains dissolved entity names for a statutory period before releasing them.

 Getting back to good standing is possible, but it costs time and money.
 You'll need to file every missing report and pay all past-due fees, plus those $25 penalties that accumulated.
 If Vermont has already dissolved your entity, you'll also need to submit a reinstatement application.